eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 All this additional complexity, just to avoid _one method call?_

+Thanks, but no thanks!

 ### Extension methods

 > Will Ceylon support extension methods?

-Yes, probably.
+It's remotely possible, but we don't think we need them.

 An extension method or attribute is a method or attribute introduced to a type within a certain lexical scope.
-For example, we might want to introduce an `uppercaseString` attribute to `Object` by writing a method like this:
+For example, we might want to introduce an `uppercaseString` attribute to `Object` by writing an extension method like
+this:

 <!-- try: -->
     shared String uppercaseString(Object this) {